Specialised support for student success

 You can find out more about Widening Participation from the links below:

-Widening Participation Updates
+Past Widening Participation newsletters

 BHASVIC Widening Participation Newsletter Spring 2023